Recruiter salary in United States

 Top companies for Recruiters in United States

-Highest paying cities for Recruiters in United States
+Highest paying cities for Recruiters near United States

 Where can a Recruiter earn more?Compare salaries for Recruiters in different locations